carriekuhlman/donation_site_project/README.md

 ## Future Features

-* Google Maps or Geocodio API integration to search for items by geolocation
+* Google Maps or Geocodio API integration to search for items by zipcode proximity
-* Functionality for donor accounts to add items to their "to-do" list
+* Functionality for donor accounts to add items to their "to-donate" list for easy recall
 * Ability for org accounts to adjust item quantities needed and move items to different locations
 * Ability for org accounts to create an emailable/texatble/printable item receipt for donors in a few simple clicks

-The goal is to make Donation Helper a one-stop-shop for both non-profits and organizations to easily exchange goods.
+The goal is to make Donation Helper a one-stop-shop for both non-profits and donors to easily exchange goods.
 This will hopefully minimize waste and get donated goods into the hands of the small non-profits that need them.

 ## Installation
 To run Donation Helper on your own machine: